 Too much indoor humidity can lead to an increase in common indoor air pollutants, such as dust mites, bacteria, and viruses.
 These irritants can make COPD symptoms much worse.

 High levels of indoor humidity can also lead to mold growth inside the home.
 Mold is another potential trigger for people with COPD and asthma.
-Exposure to mold may irritate the throat and lungs, and it has been linked to worsening asthma symptoms.
+Exposure to mold may irritate the throat and lungs, and it’s been linked to worsening asthma symptoms.
 These symptoms include:

 - increased coughing